alexfoxy/lax.js/README.md

 4) Scroll and enjoy!

+### Dealing with DOM changes
+lax builds a list of all elements it needs to control when the page loads so if they are added to the DOM subsequently they won't be updated on page scroll.
+If you're using a library like React or vue.js, it is likely that not all elements are in the dom on page load.
+Because of this you will need to call `lax.populateElements()` when you add elements to the DOM that you want to animate.

+For example `componentDidMount() // React` or `created() // vue.js`.

 ## Presets

 The easiest way to get started is to use the presets via the `data-lax-preset` attribute.
 You can chain multiple presetes together for e.g. `data-lax-preset="blurOut fadeOut spin"`.
 Some presets also support an optional strength e.g. `data-lax-preset="blurOut-50"`